 Tummy tuck & lipo: better together

 Many patients opt for a combination procedure to enjoy the benefits of both a tummy tuck and liposuction.
-To find out which procedure you’re best suited for, call us on 020 3811 5982.
+We can also offer mini tummy tucks which target your lower abdomen, instead of the whole stomach area.
+To find out which procedure you’re best suited for, call us on 020 7432 8727.